 Local TV on Hulu Live TV

 Did you know Hulu streams Live TV?
 Hulu’s Live service currently stream live ABC, NBC, FOX, CBS, and The CW in several markets.
-Try this free trial to Live TV on Hulu to see which local channels are available in your area.
+Use this handy zip code tool to see which local channels are available in your area.
+It will also tell you which cable channels are available!
 You can get live FOX, CBS, ABC, and NBC in most areas in the U.S. These are the same local affiliate networks you see over the air and on cable.

 Local TV on FuboTV